 - Anyone without a valid driver's license

-- Persons who had their drivers’ licenses suspended in the past three years
+- Persons who have had their drivers' licenses suspended in the past three years

 - Anyone without a legally registered vehicle

 Uber must conduct a thorough criminal background and driving record check before permitting an Uber driver to accept passengers.
-It must redo these checks every three years and suspend a driver if he or she is disqualified from ride-sharing under Florida law.
-It may, however, slack in these duties, and when it does it could bear liability for accidents that result.
+It must redo these checks every three years and suspend a driver if they are disqualified from rideshare driving under Florida law.
+It may, however, slack in these duties, and when it does, it could bear liability for accidents that result.

 This is an important question if you were injured in a Bradenton Uber accident.
 Most Florida Uber drivers do not work for Uber directly.
 Ordinarily, employers are liable if a negligent employee injures you.
 Negligence is the primary basis for legal recovery in car accident cases.
 However, companies are not liable for the negligence of independent contractors.

-Uber drivers are considered independent contractors and not Uber employees if all of the following are true:
+Uber drivers are considered independent contractors and not Uber employees if all the following are true:

-- There is a written agreement between Uber and the driver specifying that the driver is an independent contractor.
+- A written agreement between Uber and the driver specifies that the driver is an independent contractor.

-- The driver is not prevented from working as a Lyft driver or for another ride-share company.
+- Uber does not prevent the driver from working as a Lyft driver or for another rideshare company.

-- The Uber driver is not restricted from any other type of employment.
+- Uber does not restrict the driver from any other type of employment.

 - Uber does not require the driver to work on-demand or during certain times.
-For instance, Uber cannot penalize a driver if he or she fails to drive between 6 p.m. and 10 p.m. on Fridays.
+For instance, Uber cannot penalize a driver if they fail to drive between 6 p.m. and 10 p.m. on Fridays.